-Insurance is one of those things that feel like a waste of money until you need it.
-Pet insurance is inexpensive and can save you tons of money if your dog gets sick or hurt.
+Insurance can seem like a waste of money until you need it.
+Pet insurance is inexpensive and can save you money if your dog gets sick or hurt.
 Basic pet insurance plans cover accidents like swallowing things or breaking a bone, and more comprehensive plans also cover illnesses.

-We recommend pet insurance to every dog owner because it offers peace of mind at worst and can help you avoid making difficult decisions if your buddy gets sick by lessening the financial burden.
+We recommend pet insurance to every dog owner because it offers peace of mind and can help you avoid making difficult decisions if your buddy gets sick by lessening the financial burden.

 Wheaten Terrier Environment Maintenance Costs

 - $5–$10 per month

 Wheatens aren’t destructive dogs and aren’t known for chewing furniture or damaging household items.
 As long as you keep them mentally and physically stimulated by lots of organized playtime and exercise, you shouldn’t have many maintenance-related costs.

 However, unstimulated Wheatens will fall back on their Terrier tendencies and could dig inside if left unattended.
 Puzzle toys and plenty of outside time are the best antidotes to stop indoor digging.
 The only regular maintenance costs come from replenishing your supply of paper towels and cleaning spray.

 Wheatens are active dogs that love being outside.
 They don’t need many toys; a simple ball to chase and a rope to tug is enough, so this is one area you can look to save money in.

 If you have some extra cash and want to spend it on toys, we recommend mentally stimulating toys like puzzle balls and food mazes, but agility equipment is also a great option.
 Even though Wheatens aren’t typically known for agility, training them in a few obstacles is a great way to combine physical and mental stimulation and deepen your relationship.

 You could also consider subscribing to a monthly toy service if you want regular deliveries of fun items your pup will love.